How to hire in Hong Kong?

 The third platform is Classified post.
 If you are looking for professional candidates with solid working experience, you can often put your advertisements on the Classified post of the South China Morning Post.
 Get Started HK hired a few practising Accountants and Chartered secretaries through this channel in the past.
 However, entrepreneurs shall understand that this group of professional candidates usually ask for higher salary.

-As a reminder, an employer should seek only those personal data that are necessary to enable a hiring decision to be made and employer should not request for a copy of applicant’s identity card, detailed personal information, unless it is relevant to the selection process.
+As a reminder, an employer should seek only those personal data that are necessary to enable a hiring decision to be made.
+During the job interview, employer should not request for a copy of applicant’s identity card, detailed personal information, unless it is relevant to the selection process.

-From our experience, clients may want to avoid asking for information related to
+From our experience, entrepreneurs may want to avoid asking for information related to

 - Marital status